0xdoll/hardhat_template/README.md

-# Hardhat template project from Smart Contract.
+# Hardhat template project for develop Smart Contract.

 Try running some of the following tasks: